Medication allergy

 Not every physical reaction to a medication is an allergy.
 For example, antibiotics can cause a rash; this is not necessarily an allergic reaction.
 Scientific studies have shown that some people incorrectly assume that they are allergic to a medication.

 There are many people who believe that they or their children are allergic to penicillin.
 Often, an allergy test does not confirm this.
 These types of false assumptions can lead to problems.
-For example, if a patient is not treated with penicillin, but rather with a broad-spectrum antibiotic to fight against many different pathogens, germs that are resistant can form.
+For example, if a patient is not treated with penicillin, but rather with a broad-spectrum antibiotic to fight against many different pathogens, resistant germs can form.
 Therefore, it is important to diagnose medication allergies accurately.

-In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen – IQWiG).
+In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).

 As at: